BLuckoo/Module_7_Challenge/README.md

      ![image](https://user-images.githubusercontent.com/82583576/121759378-6da00780-caf3-11eb-9474-52a530333327.png)

-   -There should be a review of the criteria used to be an eligible mentor as there are some positions without eligible mentors.
+   - There should be a review of the criteria used to be an eligible mentor as there are some positions without eligible mentors.
 This is particularly the case in the customer service and research department as illustrated in the attached  .CSV file.

    - The average percentage of eligible mentors compared to total number of retiring employees by department amount to 1.7%.
-The Human Resources department of Pewlett Hackard will have to decide if that percentage is appropriate or not.
+The Human Resources department of Pewlett Hackard will have to decide if that percentage is appropriate.

 **To conclude, the Human Resources department at Pewlett Hackard will be very busy going through the data provided and it was a pleasure working with Bobby and the Human Resources team.**